cedricwalter/cedricwalter.github.io/_posts/2007-10-20-avchd-survival-guide-sr7-sr8-video-samples.md

  [Elecard Converter Studio AVC HD Edition](http://www.elecard.com/products/products-pc/consumer/converter-studio-avchd) is a program for movie file conversion from AVCHD® to MPEG-2 HDV and MPEG-2 DVD compatible formats.
 Owners of AVCHD® Camcorders (for example, Sony® HDR-SR1E, Panasonic® HDC-SD1.
 [Click here for a full list of camcorders.](http://www.elecard.com/products/avc_hd_camcordrs.shtml)) will find it a useful product which allows them to convert the footage from their cameras into format supported by their favorite editing software.
  [You can download a demo here](http://www.elecard.com/ftp/pub/ConverterStudio/EConverter_Studio_AVC_HD_Demo.zip) ($75 for the full edition), it is working great and play the original m2ts a lot faster than [Power DVD 7 Ultra](http://www.cyberlink.com/) on my machine.
 It is also damn fast (on [my HP NW9440](content/view/1095/58/))

- [Nero 7 Ultra Edition Enhanced](http://www.nero.com/enu/technologies-nerodigital.html "Nero Burning ROM"), <span style="font-style: italic">is a software suite which contains the AVCHD editor Nero Vision.
+ [Nero 7 Ultra Edition Enhanced](http://www.nero.com/enu/technologies-nerodigital.html "Nero Burning ROM"), is a software suite which contains the AVCHD editor Nero Vision.
 Also included in this suite is Nero Showtime, which plays AVCHD files natively.
 Nero Vision can convert AVCHD files to other formats such as MPEG-2 or AVI and can import them for use in video editing projects.
 Nero Vision can also export Sony’s M2TS format to MPEG-4 files that can be viewed by Quicktime 7.
 Edited video can also be burned to DVD discs in AVCHD format for playback on hardware players or in Blu-ray format. \[from [WikiPedia](http://en.wikipedia.org/wiki/Advanced_Video_Codec_High_Definition)\]

 ## Editing AVCHD